Module rsyscall.wish

 Expand source code Browse git

-class ConsoleServerGenie (thread: Thread, sockdir: Path, socat: Command)
+class ConsoleServerGenie (thread: Thread, sockdir: Path, socat: Command)-

-On wish, listens for connections to a socket in sockdir, and serves a REPL to them
+On wish, listens for connections to a socket in

-The socket names are generated from the function and line number at which wish was called.
+threadconnecting to the socket; that means a REPL is served on stdin/stdout.The socket names are generated from the function and line number at which wish was called.
 The sockets are unlinked after a value is returned from some REPL.

 Multiple connections to the socket are supported at a time.
 Once one returns a value, all are cancelled.